Set up a Slack workspace for your college or university course

 - Slack creates a digital classroom community that empowers students to support each other’s learning and contribute in diverse ways.

-- You can organise your course conversations into topic-based channels.
+- You can organize your course conversations into topic-based channels.
 With Slack, instructors can unbury themselves from email and keep the class on track for success.

 - Channels can be used for both synchronous lectures and discussions as well as asynchronous communication for questions, projects and course announcements.